 Chapter 2: Shifting tides

-During the first four months in the Pacific theatre of the Second World War, Australian and Allied countries and territories suffered significant losses.
-Japan had gained the upper hand in the region, capturing large amounts of territory, occupying countries and taking many thousands as prisoners of war (POWs).
+During the first four months in the Pacific theatre of the Second World War, Allied countries and territories suffered significant losses.
+Japan had gained the upper hand in the region, capturing large amounts of territory, occupying countries and taking many thousands of prisoners of war (POWs).
 The next step in the Japanese campaign was to capture Port Moresby in Papua.
-The Japanese plan was to gain control of the islands to Australia’s north, and limit or block completely the communication lines between Australia and America.
+The Japanese plan was to gain control of the islands to Australia's north, and limit or block completely the communication lines between Australia and the United States.
 From early in the war Allied forces had access to decoded Japanese communications and were able to use this secret information to respond to Japanese plans.

 - In the late 1800s, the country was divided into German New Guinea in the north and British New Guinea in the south.